ChrisVilches/Collection-Sync/README.md

 ## Limitations

+### Locking mechanism

 Locking mechanism (to prevent multiple devices from synchronizing at the same time) must be implemented by the user.
-The addition of `acquireLock` and `releaseLock` methods to 'SynchronizableCollection' have been proposed.
+The addition of `acquireLock` and `releaseLock` abstract methods to 'SynchronizableCollection' have been proposed.

+### Handling conflicts

+Some applications may require a more granular control over conflicts.
+For now, a mechanism in which all conflicting records are not updated (i.e. they are skipped) but instead are stored in a cache has been proposed.
+With this approach, the user can deal with the conflicts in a future moment, or perhaps keep both versions of the record.

 ## Develop